jack-kerouac/betterplace_apidocs/README.md

 * HTTP Code `500` is returned if a software error on the server was encountered.

+* HTTP Code `403` is returned if a resource requires [client authentication](#client-authentication) but no client was authenticated.

 ## Changelog

+* 2014-01-26: Remove the beta-flag; add matching-fund api; add code and usage examples; minor improvements
 * 2013-06-20: Add client.pool_balance_in_cents property, see doc for details
 * 2013-06-14: Add platform-link to blog_posts-details
 * 2013-05-15: Opinions have a link to the project now.
 All API-link are "api.betterplace.org" now (not www. anymore).
 Opinions have have a facets=has_message-Feature now.